 The Project is located inland in an area of the country that experiences relatively stable weather patterns.
-The province of Makkah which the Project is located in receives moderate levels of rainfall.
+The province of Al Qassim which the Project is located in receives moderate levels of rainfall.
 There are no permanent surface water bodies within the area.
+There are deep gullies in the west, approximately 35 to 40 m from the Project boundary.
+These gullies are narrow and lead towards the road in the west where there is a flatter, more vegetated area that appears to occasionally contain water.